 Xcel stated in the Company's filing that enforcement of Minn.
 R. 7825.2700, subp.
 5 would impose an excessive burden on Xcel's customers because, with a yearly PGA true-up, the under- or over-recovery of demand costs incurred in one year is shifted to ratepayers that take gas from the Company in the following year.
 This effect may impose a financial burden on customers, as new customers could be responsible for charges that were incurred by others, and customers who move away cannot recoup any overpayment.
 As there are no carrying charges applied to these under or over-recoveries there is the potential for large annual true-up balances to financially harm both customers and the Company.
-Xcel believes that granting this variance is in the public interest, as it allows the Company and to mitigate the potential that future customers will experience an extreme demand cost shift.
+Xcel believes that granting this variance is in the public interest, as it allows the Company to price services to more accurately reflect the demand costs being incurred by the Company and to mitigate the potential that future customers will experience an extreme demand cost shift.
 Finally, the Company stated that it is not aware of any laws that would be violated by granting this variance.

-The Department agrees with Xcel's claim that enforcing the rule would impose a burden on the Company's customers and that granting the variance would not adversely affect the public interest.
+The Department agrees with Xcel's claim that enforcing the rule would impose an unnecessary burden on the Company's customers and that granting the variance would not adversely affect the public interest.
 Finally, the Department is also not aware of any laws that would be violated by granting this variance.

-E. REPORTING REQUIREMENTS
+E. REPORTING REQUIREMNTS